Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Conclusion

 \subsection{Acknowledgments}

 \anon{This work would not be possible without ODISSEI (the Open Data Infrastructure for Social Sciences and Economic Innovations), which played a pivotal role in making CBS data more accessible and helping to create network files.
 ODISSEI also connected researchers, including the authors of this paper.
-ODISSEI also provided data access for this project (grant number 184.035.014).
+ODISSEI also provided data access for this project (NWO grant number 184.035.014).
 The initial set-up of this project was enabled by the Utrecht University's Applied Data Science grant (call November 2023) with the research assistance of Bram Hoogendijk.
-Javier Garcia-Bernardo acknowledges support from the Dutch Research Council (NWO grant VI.Veni.231S.148).}
+Javier Garcia-Bernardo acknowledges support from the Dutch Research Council (NWO grant VI.Veni.231S.148).
+The authors would like to thank the participants in the ODISSEI Incubator for helpful discussions, in particular to Tom Emery, Flavio Hafner, Malte Luken, Nicolás Soler, Erik-Jan van Kesteren, and Matt Salganik.}